emilyolafson/eyetrack-ANT/README.md

 **Skills:** Python or MATLAB skills at any level, statistics, familiarity with EEG

 Join the [Mattermost channel](https://mattermost.brainhack.org/brainhack/channels/eyetracking-project) for discussion and pop into the [Jitsi room](https://meet.jit.si/EyeTrackingProject) to speak quickly to the project lead (Emily)

+**How can you get started on this project?**
+- Join the Mattermost channel
+- Read the project document, which has details about the data and specific goals
+- Get started on one of the Issues!

+If you have any questions during the Brainhack, you can post them in the Mattermost channel.
+Feel free to create Issues if you are stuck, and close Issues as you complete them.